rackerlabs/support-how-to/content/cloud-servers/installing-active-directory-domain-services-on-windows-server-2008-r2-enterprise-64-bit.md

 This article does *not* provide instructions for adding a Domain Controller (DC) to an already existing Active Directory Forest Infrastructure.

+**Note**: For information on setting up the Active Directory Role on a Windows Server 2012, see [Install Active Directory on Windows Server 2012](/how-to/installing-active-directory-on-windows-server-2012).

 ### Prepare for Active Directory